I try to keep a few stock guitars that I've made for demonstration. Currently, an X-braced classical guitar, and a 1940 Bream/Hauser I copy.

 Spruce and indian rosewood with maple bindings.

-My X-braced designs produce a very immediate response and good sustain even in the high trebles.
-Like all my designs, the sound is strong, well balanced and even across the range, with clarity and focus as well as warmth and airiness.
-Very easy to play.
+The X-braced design produces a very immediate response and excellent sustain even in the high trebles.
+Like all my designs the sound is strong, focused, and well balanced and even across the range, with sweet trebles, and clarity and depth in the bass.